 Definitions.
-The juvenile sexting law applies only to acts committed by juveniles (those younger than 18) involving sexually explicit images of, or sent to, a person who is 14 or older or less than four years younger than the juvenile offender.
+The juvenile sexting law applies only to acts committed by juveniles (those younger than 18) involving sexually explicit images of, or sent to, a person who is (a) 14 or older or (b) less than four years younger than the juvenile offender.
 A “sexually explicit image” is defined as any electronic or digital photo, video, or video depiction of a person’s external genitalia, pubic area, anus, or buttocks, or a female’s breasts.

 Civil and criminal penalties.
 Juveniles who engage in consensual sexting receive a civil citation and must attend educational programming and pay a small fine.
 Criminal penalties apply when sexting involves a nonconsensual act, harassment, repeat offense, or possession of multiple images depicting multiple individuals.

 Diversion.
 The law encourages prosecutors to develop diversion or alternative programs for juveniles charged with a first offense under the law.
 Diversion allows the juvenile to avoid adjudication as a juvenile delinquent.